Listen to me, you that pursue righteousness, you that seek God.

-About 9-10 kilometers from Chartres (five to six miles) is the original quarry where most the stone used at the cathedral was extracted.
+About 9-10 kilometers from Chartres (five to six miles) is the original quarry where most of the stone used at the cathedral was extracted.
 Walking from the quarry to the Chartres Cathedral requires a sturdy pair of shoes, water, and perseverance.
-If your health allows, it can be a very meaningful to watch the cathedral come and go on the horizon.
+If your health allows, it can be very meaningful to watch the cathedral come and go on the horizon.
 It is possible to visit the quarry.

 In preparation for your pilgrimage:

 Bring: Water (there is water in the cemetery in Berchères if you need)

 Sunscreen and a hat if you need one

 Snacks.
 If you are walking on Sunday, there are no stores or restaurants open along the route.

 Maps or a cellphone with GPS